 At the Stanley Center for Peace and Security, we believe that diverse perspectives create better solutions.
 With the Accelerator Initiative, we are applying that value to our nuclear policy work by creating career development opportunities for early-career women working in nuclear policy, international security, or technology policy.

-Applications for the 2020 Accelerator Initiative are open until December 13, 2019.
+Applications for the 2020 Accelerator Initiative are no longer being accepted.